segmentio/segment-docs/src/segment-app/workspace-home.md

 ## Favorite integrations

-If you have access to the Workspace Home page, you can customize it for yourself by bookmarking or saving “favorite” integrations.
+If you have access to the Workspace Home page, you can customize it for yourself by bookmarking or saving "favorite" integrations.
 These could be sources, destinations, storage destinations, and functions that you work with regularly, or want to monitor closely.

 These Home page favorites are specific to your user account in the workspace.
 The are not shared among administrators in the same workspace, and are not accessible from other workspaces you might be an administrator for.